noamelf/noamelf.github.io/_posts/2019-12-03-mastering-the-information-flow.md

 ## Forming team communication habits
 Now all these ideas are nice and dandy, but if your team doesn't cooperate with you, it will never work.
-From my experience, lack of cooperation is mostly a matter of changing habits.
+From my experience, a lack of cooperation is mostly a matter of changing habits.
 It's pretty easy to start working on something without moving the ticket to "in progress".

 What I try to do is to convince the individuals in the team, why communication is important, and how if they don't answer a mail or move a ticket or open draft PRs, it creates more communication load later on.
 I also let them know that I understand that programming is not something that can be interrupted every few minutes and that as far as I'm considered, checking their communication channels twice a day is enough.